Lattice Boltzmann Method for Electromagnetic Wave Scattering: Results and Discussion

-For the PEC simulations, the grid resolution is chosen such that $\min\{a/\Delta x, \lambda/\Delta x\} = 50$.
-Accordingly, for $a / \lambda \leq 1$, the cylinder radius is resolved with 50 grid points, whereas for $a / \lambda > 1$, the incident wavelength is resolved with 50 grid points.
-The computational domain is a square of side length $L$, with the ratio $L/a$ set to 20 for $a / \lambda < 1$, 10 for $a / \lambda = 1$, and 4 for $a / \lambda > 1$.
-A detailed summary of the domain sizes, grid resolutions, and computation times for different size parameters is provided in Table~\ref{table:PEC_cylinder}.
+Accordingly, for $a/\lambda \le 1$, the cylinder radius is resolved with 50 grid points, whereas for $a/\lambda > 1$, the incident wavelength is resolved with 50 grid points.
+The computational domain is taken as a square of side length $L$, with $L/a = 20$ for $a/\lambda < 1$, $L/a = 10$ for $a/\lambda = 1$, and $L/a = 4$ for $a/\lambda > 1$.
+The corresponding grid parameters and computation times are summarized in Table~\ref{table:cylinder_simulation_parameters}.
+It is worth noting that the relatively larger computation times observed for smaller values of $a/\lambda$ are primarily due to the larger computational domain sizes employed in these cases, which increase both the total number of lattice points and the time required to reach steady state.